 The Australian government recently updated the Paid Parental Leave Act 2010 (“PPL Act”) to give employee parents greater flexibility in how they utilize their paid parental leave entitlements (see our previously published article on the topic here).
-The proposed Bill is intended to complement and align with the changes that were introduced to the PPL Act and aims to encourage parents to share caring responsibilities and to facilitate their ongoing engagement in the workforce in the early stages of their children’s lives.
+The new legislation is intended to complement and align with the changes that were introduced to the PPL Act and aims to encourage parents to share caring responsibilities and to facilitate their ongoing engagement in the workforce in the early stages of their children’s lives.

 Unpaid parental leave (“UPL”) is part of the National Employment Standards (“NES”) and is available to all employees in Australia under the following conditions:

 - Employees are entitled to take UPL if they have completed a minimum of 12 months of continuous service with their employer.

 - Each parent can take a separate period of up to 12 months of UPL.
 The period of time that a couple can take UPL, at the same time, is limited to a total of eight weeks.

 - If only one parent is taking UPL, that parent can take up to 24 months of leave if approved by their employer.

 - The UPL should not start later than the birth of the child.